artemrys/google-cloud-functions-deploy/README.md

 ## Releasing

-To release a new version of the image to both Github Packages and Dockerhub, you just need to tag a specific commit and push it to the repository.
-Github Actions job will do the rest.
+To release a new version of the image to both GitHub Packages and Dockerhub, you just need to tag a specific commit and push it to the repository.
+GitHub Actions job will do the rest.

 ## License
 Copyright (c) 2022 Artem Rys.